mark11234/secret-santa/README.md

  # Secret Santa
-Finds a valid permutation, given a csv file containing disallowed matchings in order to run a secret santa without repetitions.
+Finds a valid permutation, given a csv file containing disallowed matchings in order to run a secret santa without repetitions from previous years.

 ## Banned matchings file